udacity/cd13303-genai-c1-classroom/project/README.md

 - NVIDIA driver: 575.57.08
 - CUDA: 12.9.1

-Install driver + CUDA toolkit only if you are sure drivers/CUDA are not already installed on your system, or if you are using an ephemeral cloud instance that resets between sessions:
+Install driver + CUDA toolkit only if you are sure drivers/CUDA are not already installed on your system (if you can run nvidia-smi, you have them installed definitely).
 ```
 sudo apt update && sudo apt install gcc make -y
 wget https://developer.download.nvidia.com/compute/cuda/12.9.1/local_installers/cuda_12.9.1_575.57.08_linux.run